GitHub-Coding-Challenge/devopsdaysams-actions/README.md

-# Devopsdays Amsterdam 2020: GitHub Actions coding challenge (Wall of Zen)
+# devopsdays oNLine: GitHub Actions coding challenge (Wall of Zen)

 GitHub Actions is all the craze and to get you up to speed, we have created a series of **5 short coding challenges**.
 You will have to create a GitHub Actions workflow to set up a CI/CD pipeline for a Docker-based Node.js application.